Do Dark Matter and Dark Energy exist? Universal Field Cosmology's new theory of gravity makes them unnecessary

 We have now shown, in a couple of ways, that this theory's basic equation for gravity gives the same value as Newton's equation when σ = 0, but what about at great distances where this equation says σ significantly reduces the force of gravity, and can even make it negative so it is a repulsive force?
 The ultimate test of this would be to apply the formula on the grand scale of the universe to superclusters of galaxies to calculate how much acceleration of the rate of expansion of the universe it would produce, and compare the result to what astronomers have measured.
 I in fact do that in Article 16 (link at the end of this article), but using a different form of this theory's gravity equation to make the calculations easier.

-In Article 15 (link at the end of this article), as well as deriving this theory's basic equation for gravity, I also derive this easier to use form of it, which is expressed in terms of mass, distance, G and f.
+In Article 15 (link at the end of this article), as well as deriving this theory's basic equation for gravity, I also derive this one-step, easier to use, form of it, which is expressed in terms of mass, distance, G and f.
 It is:

 Fg = Gm2(m1 – (0.77358d˛/f))/d˛ . . . . . . . .
 (34)